-This month we speak to the incredible Daniel K. Winterfeldt MBE QC (Hon), who is General Counsel EMEA & Asia of financial services company Jefferies as well as Founder & Chair of the game-changing diversity operation the InterLaw Diversity Forum.
+This month we speak to the incredible Daniel K. Winterfeldt MBE QC (Hon, he/him), who is General Counsel EMEA & Asia of financial services company Jefferies as well as Founder & Chair of the game-changing diversity operation the InterLaw Diversity Forum.
 Daniel is a role model of mine and a trailblazer in the legal profession, receiving both an honorary QC and MBE in 2020.

 Please be aware that this post touches on the topics of mental health.